Gunter Sachs: Photographer

-From 1972 Sachs worked as a professional photographer.
-In 1973 he caused a stir with the first nude photograph for French Vogue.
 In 1991 he worked with Claudia Schiffer on the "Heroines" series.
-He gained international recognition in 1974 with a special show at the photokina trade show for which he also designed the official exhibition poster.
-In 1976 he was awarded the Leica Award.
+He was drawn to Surrealism and experimented with long exposures and high-speed camera technology, and he was one of the first artists to create digital image compositions, which were first shown in 1995.
 At the 'German photo days' and the photokina he received prizes for "Die Farbe Weiss" in 1994 and for "Die Farbe Rot" in 1995.